mansakondo/activemodel-embedding/README.md

 => "Hamlet"
 ```
 It works, but...
-- It's not very convinient to access nested data this way
+- It's not very convinient to access nested data this way.
 - We cannot easily attach logic to our JSON data without polluting our model.

 What if we could interact with our JSON data the same way we do with ActiveRecord associations